Ahn Bo-hyun: Early life and career

+Ahn was born in Busan, South Korea, on May 16, 1988.
+As a graduate from Busan Sports High School, he participated in amateur boxing competitions and previously won a gold medal.
+He originally debuted as a model in 2007.
+Since his acting debut in 2014, he has appeared in various films and television dramas including Descendants of the Sun (2016), Dokgo Rewind (2018), and Her Private Life (2019).

+Ahn achieved success and achieved a breakthrough through the drama Itaewon Class (2020), where he portrayed the villain Jang Geun-won.
 He furthered his success with leading roles in Netflix series My Name (2021), tvN dramas Yumi's Cells (2021–2022), Military Prosecutor Doberman (2022), See You in My 19th Life (2023), and Flex X Cop (2024).

+Ahn starred in the TvN romantic-comedy series Spring Fever opposite Lee Joo-bin in 2026.
+It is based on the web novel of the same name by Baek Min-a, about a woman who leaves Seoul after a heartbreak and meets a man who changes her life.
+Ahn played the protagonist Seon Jae-gyu, the CEO of JQ Power Energy.

 Personal life

 On August 3, 2023, FN Entertainment confirmed that Ahn was dating K-pop idol and actress Jisoo from Blackpink.
 However, just two months after going public with their relationship, it was confirmed that the two had broken up due to their busy schedules.

 Other ventures

 Philanthropy

 On May 28, 2022, Ahn donated 528 boxes of sanitary napkins to the underprivileged on the occasion of World Menstruation Day, by donating through the G-Foundation Foundation.

 Ambassadorship

 On November 12, 2021, following his role as a police detective in My Name, Ahn was named as an honorary marine police officer by the Namhae Coast Guard.